Pennsylvania Fly Fishing 3 min read

 Gear Recommendations

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Hickory Creek.
+A 9-foot 4-wt fly rod with a floating line is perfect for fishing dry flies and small nymphs on the Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.

 Fishing Regulations